leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 *Programmatic interactive browsing*
 To get to the data we have to navigate through the site like a normal user.
-Think of actions such as accepting a cookies popup, searching by interacting with search inputs and navigating deeper by selecting the url of a player
+Think of actions such as accepting a cookies popup, searching by interacting with search inputs and navigating deeper by selecting the url of a player.

 *Extracting from the page source*
 This is the part that actually parses the page source of the current visited page.
 Common things are searching for particular